voberle/adventofcode/2023/README.md

 I was learning Rust in the process, so my goal for the exercises was not always to do it the most concise or fastest, but also to try out things.

 Overall I managed to get 41 stars in the 25 days.
 Until the last week I was doing great, but then it got harder and I had less time due to Christmas preparations, so I couldn't finish them all by 25th.

-But still planning to work on them.
+In the following weeks I finished the remaining ones.
+I had to use the Reddit AoC for some hints in some cases, like when there was special patterns in the data, and for the crazy part 2 of day 24.

 Each exercise has its own README linked below, indicating here only a few keywords about the exercise.

-### TODO

-Missing days:

-- Day 21 part 2: Again special pattern in data.
-- Day 25 part 2: Press button.

-Also:

-- Extract reusable code into "utils".

 ## Days